chipmuenk/modular_synths/esp32.md

 After the installation (and maybe a restart), you should see new examples under

     File -> Examples -> audiokit

 The example 'output' generates a 1000 Hz sinusoidal tone, the example 'input' reads L and R channel of audio and plots them on the serial plotter.

-The example `input` monitors the line input on the serial plotter.
+The example `input` plots L and R channel of the audio input on the serial plotter.
 In order to use the onboard microphones instead, change

     cfg.adc_input = AUDIO_HAL_ADC_INPUT_LINE1;